janka76/SilentStepStick/docu/FAQ.md

 Because ```VM``` is a strong power supply with a high voltage, also ensure that there cannot occur voltage spikes on power up.
 See [Pololu: Understanding Destructive LC Voltage Spikes](https://www.pololu.com/docs/0J16/all).

 **Power off:**
 If the motor is running/moving, then it is not allowed to switch off the power supply.
-Always make sure that the motor stands still on shutting down otherwise the TMC21x0 driver can get damaged.
+Always make sure that the motor stands still on shutting down, otherwise the TMC21x0 driver can get damaged.
 An **emergency stop** can be realized, when the ```EN/CFG6``` pin is set to ```VIO```.
 This will switch off all power drivers and will put the motor into freewheeling.
 See also: [SilentStepStick Protector with flyback diodes](https://github.com/watterott/SilentStepStick#shop)